Community Education Services

-Island Sexual Health’s education program works with 14,000+ participants a year in the Greater Victoria Area.
-We believe that sexual health educators should be able to easily combine a professional knowledge of sexuality and facilitate conversations which are engaging, respectful, current and fresh.
+Island Sexual Health’s education program works with 17,000+ participants a year in the Greater Victoria Area.
+We believe that professional sexual health educators combine the most current knowledge of sexuality and facilitate conversations which are engaging, respectful, fun, and fresh.
 Our team regularly engages in professional development through facilitation and studies through Canadian Association for School Health, University of Guelph Human Sexuality Studies, Options for Sexual Health, and Alberta Society for Promotion of Sexual Health.

 Jennifer Gibson MA, is the Coordinator of Community Education Services.
 She is a professional sexual health educator whose knowledge, sense of humour, enthusiasm, and comfort level give her the unique ability to make sexual health education accessible and easy to relate to.

 Most often referred to as “The Sex Lady” by youth participants, Jennifer believes in making sexual health education relevant, accessible, and fun for all participants.
 She also believes that effective sexual health education combines factual information with humour and pop culture.
 Jennifer is passionate about creating space for every person to become comfortable with and knowledgeable about sexual health.
 These principles form the foundation for all of her workshops.

 Jennifer is fortunate enough to work with a team of sexual health experts at Island Sexual Health and recognizes the value that a strong, local clinical connection makes in education sessions.
 Since joining ISHS in 2004, Jennifer has the great privilege of facilitating sexual health education workshops for more than 11,000 community members yearly including students and educators (Pre K-University) in public, independent, and alternative classrooms; community based organizations; parent groups; seniors; health professionals; conferences; and regularly contributes to local, provincial, and national television, print, radio, and internet media.